Each order (license and/or hosting) includes one free installation, if compatible hosting is available (as provided with the turnkey packages).

 - WordFence: site firewall and scanner (configure to protect by limiting failed login attempts, bot attacks / flood request, scan for malware or vulnerabilities).

-- To prevent spam registrations, an user verification plugin can be used.
+- To prevent spam registrations use a captcha plugin (get a key from google) and user verification plugin to automatically verify users by email confirmation.
 Also setup a special email account and a SMTP plugin to make sure users receive verification emails.

 - A SMTP mailing plugin like Easy WP SMTP and setup a real email account from your hosting backend (setup an email from CPanel) or external (Gmail or other provider), to send emails using SSL and all verifications.
 This should reduce incidents where users don’t find registration emails due to spam filter triggering.
 Also instruct users to check their spam folders if they don’t find registration emails.